 So what do you do when a team member or employee isn’t quite up to the standards they should be?
 We’ve highlighted some simple solutions, and teamed them with the perfect team building activity:

 It may sound an obvious one, but keeping things simple and slightly more casual can take the sting out of the situation, even if just slightly.
 Becoming more casual is a great answer of how to deal with a difficult team member.

 Suggest going for a coffee as there is something you would like to discuss.
 Before diving into a rant about how you feel and what they’re doing wrong, ask them how they think things are going.

 It’s imperative to maintain a calm and professional when discussing a touchy subject that a colleague or employee could easily take offence to.
 With this in mind, it’s also important to remain to the point and not convey that their behaviour is OK.

 Communication is key when mastering The Vault.
 Set in a museum, teams must navigate throughout the area to disarm a countdown timer that will get them caught.
 Fun and challenging, this activity will bring out the laughter and perseverance amongst your team.

 Self-reflection is often a tricky task, especially when it involves identifying our own mistakes.
 As well as this, it’s extremely easy to blame others yet deflect self-blame.
-If you are having a problem with a colleague or employee, it’s always worth asking – “Am I contributing to this problem?”, and if not, are you making the problem worse for yourself?
+If you are having a problem with a colleague or employee, it’s always worth asking – “Am I contributing to this problem?” and “How do I deal with this difficult team member”, and if not, are you making the problem worse for yourself?

 If you’re a manager of a team and identify members who might not be reflecting the work ethic you would like, remember that the energy and tone you put-out can often be adapted by those around you.
 If you are a negative manager, constantly critical and offer little praise, your team members will certainly pick up on this and most likely mirror your attitude.